Dre Campbell Farm

 9. Vacuuming

-10. Lime and Wood Ash
+10. Hydrated Lime and Wood Ash

-Using mixtures of wood ash and powdered hydrated lime is an excellent natural deterrent for cucumber beetles.
+Using mixtures of wood ash and powdered hydrated lime is also an excellent natural deterrent for cucumber beetles.

 11. Neem Oil